 My boxes have had 32 cookies in them.
 Count before you start!
 You will need 2 for the crust, 17 for the filling, 3 for the whipped cream, and 10 for the top.
 If you “somehow” end up with less, you can skip some in the filling, but you won’t regret staying strong and saving your cookies!

 Make the pie crust

 Before you can make the pie you will have to make the pie crust.
-Don’t worry, It’s a very simple crumb crust that doesn’t require a pasty arts degree!
+Don’t worry, it’s a very simple crumb crust that doesn’t require a pastry arts degree!

 This is the only part of the pie that is baked, so preheat the oven to 375°F. You need 2 of the Thin Mints Cookies and 1 1/2 cups of Teddy Grahams crumbs.
 That’s roughly 1 3/4 cup of whole Teddy Grahams.
 I weigh them because it’s easier for me- roughly 5.5 oz total- it’s very hard to get exact with the whole cookies and that’s OK.
 Crumb crusts are very forgiving.